ros-gbp/ompl-release/doc/markdown/installation.md

            <li><code>./install-ompl-ubuntu.sh --python</code> will install OMPL with Python bindings</li>
            <li><code>./install-ompl-ubuntu.sh --app</code> will install OMPL.app with Python bindings</li>
          </ul>
          The script downloads and installs OMPL and all dependencies via <code>apt-get</code> &amp; <code>pip</code> and from source.
 It will ask for your password to install things.
-The script has been tested on vanilla installs of Ubuntu 14.04 (Trusty), 15.10 (Wily), and 16.04 (Xenial).
+The script has been tested on vanilla installs of Ubuntu 14.04 (Trusty), 15.10 (Wily), 16.04 (Xenial), and 17.10 (Artful).
       </div>
       <div role="tabpanel" class="tab-pane" id="ubuntubinary">
         Simply type: